 - If you use ArcMap or a version of ArcGIS Pro earlier than 2.2, use the Python scripts available on GitHub.

 The following GPS metadata values are recorded by Field Maps when using a configured feature layer:

 - Latitude—Position received from the GPS receiver before applying data transformations in the location profile

 - Longitude—Position received from the GPS receiver before applying data transformations in the location profile

 - Altitude—Ellipsoidal height received from the GPS receiver (not orthometric height, as used for z-values)

 - Position source

-If using a single GPS location to set a point's location, the following metadata values are also recorded:
+If using a single GPS location to set a point's location, the default metadata values are recorded along with the following values:

 - Horizontal accuracy